 My research thus far has determined that the most likely common Mangel ancestor in the US was Max Mangel.
 Max was born in Tarnow, Poland which was then part of the Austro-Hungarian (AH) empire, in March 1848 and immigrated to the US in June 1883.
 [He applied for a passport in April 1906].
 A July 1906 manifest for the Port of NY lists his address as 734 5th NYC.
 (There is also somebody called Louise Mangel, 729 5th on the manifest.)
-He was naturalized on 22 Oct 1892, listed his occupation as pedlar and former nationality as “Emperor of Austria”.
+When Max was naturalized on 22 Oct 1892, he listed his occupation as pedlar and former nationality as “Emperor of Austria”.

 Max, Sol and Simon.
 The NY 1925 census lists Max as head of household (at age 75) living in the Bronx and members of the household are Marian [Miriam] Mangel (50), Annie Werner (47), Hernym Hochberg (32), Sadie Hochberg (27), Mitchell Hochberg (4) and Harrell Hochberg (0, by which I assume infant).
 Max is also in the 1915 NY census and the 1900, 1920 or 1930 US census.
-I have not yet had time to follow up on the Hochbergs.
+I have not yet had time to follow up on the Hochberg family.

 The 1940 US census lists Morris Hochberg (aged 45), Sadie (age 44), Mitchell (19), Ruth (15), and Anna Werner (60) as sister in law.